MatthewCebenka/Labs-Sprint-Challenge-1.4-Delivery/README.md

 ### Prompt 5

-**Pull requests:** What was your workflow for submitting your code to your team's repository? **Provide a link to a pull request that you're proud of.**
+**Pull requests:** Show us a piece of your code that you're proud of. **Provide a link to a pull request that you're proud of.**

 ### Prompt 6

-**Code reviews:** Outline your code review process.
-Did you have continuous integration set up?
-How many reviewers reviewed your code?
-How often did you participate in code reviews?
+**Code reviews:** Describe your team's code-review process.
+How many reviewers reviewed your pull-request that was screen-shot above? **Link to a Pull-request that you personally reviewed.**

 ### Prompt 7